Standard Chartered Marketing Strategy & Marketing Mix (4Ps)

 Standard Chartered has state of the art head offices.
 Its branch offices are very clean and neatly lit up in the modern format with good seating arrangement for its customers.
 The website is very customer friendly and is easily accessible.
 Standard Chartered sends regular updates and schemes on registered mobile numbers and email ids of the customers to keep them updated.
 Finally it gives receipts and invoices for any transactions for further needs.
 Hence, this concludes the marketing mix of Standard Chartered.

 About Standard Chartered:

 Standard Chartered is British multinational banking and financial services company.
-It operates in more than 70 countries across the globe.
-90% of its profits come from Asia, Africa and The Middle East.
+It operates in more than 70 countries across the globe and majority of its profits come from Asia, Africa and The Middle East.
 It was founded in 1969 an is headquartered in London.

 Standard Chartered's revenue in 2015 was $14.6 billion.
 Its major competitors are Barclays and Citi Bank.

 This article has been researched & authored by the Content & Research Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse marketing strategy and 4Ps analysis of more brands similar to Standard Chartered.
 The Marketing Strategy & Mix section covers 4Ps and 7Ps of more than 800 brands in 2 categories.